sairuk/wii-linux-headerless-deploy/README.md

 # mount /dev/loop1002 /mnt/tmp/wiilxp2
 # mount /dev/loop1003 /mnt/tmp/wiilxp3
 ```
-* clone partition 2 to partition 3
+* Clone partition 2 to partition 3
 ```# dd if=/dev/loop1002 of=/dev/loop1003 bs=1M ```
 * Make working copy of the kernel before we modify it
 ```